-My main research interests lie in the areas of theoretical syntax, syntax of creole languages, the creole language of Down's Syndrome children and adults and language mixing at the level of grammar.
+My main research interests lie in the areas of theoretical syntax, syntax of creole languages, the creole language of Down's Syndrome children and adults, and language mixing at the level of grammar.

-Advanced Syntax is a final year module which introduces students to Chomsky's Minimalist framework, looking at issues to do with architecture of the syntactic model, derivation, feature checking and economy issues.
+In Language Form I discuss Chomsky's Minimalist framework, looking at issues to do with architecture of the syntactic model, derivation, feature checking and economy issues.

 My general research interests include Syntactic Theory, Creole Linguistics, Language Acquisition, and Language Impairment (Down's Syndrome).
 I am particularly interested in the structure of creole languages and in a theory of creole development, and in finding out what the study of creole languages can offer general linguistic theory and a theory of language acquisition.

-My current research projects include a description of the grammars of French creoles, the grammatical development of creole-speaking Down's Syndrome children and adults, and language mixing between creoles and Bhojpuri (an Indian language) in former colonies with a large Indian diaspora.
+My current research projects include a description of the grammars of English-based creoles, the grammatical development of creole-speaking Down's Syndrome children and adults, and language mixing between creoles and Bhojpuri (an Indian language) in former colonies with a large Indian diaspora.

 I have experience of doctoral supervision, both as main and joint supervisor.
 I would welcome applications for doctoral research in the area of syntax, including the syntax of creole languages.

-I am also a member of the Society of Pidgin and Creole Linguistics and of the Linguistic Association of Great Britain.
+I am also a member of the Society of Pidgin and Creole Linguistics, and of the Linguistic Association of Great Britain.